 Anjelica A. Young

 Meet our founder.
-Anjelica is an author, scholar, and advocate with a passion for literature and neuroscience.
+Anjelica is an author, scholar, and advocate with a passion for quality education and authentic storytelling.

 As a writer, she has written the young adult fiction novel, "The Adventures of Tracy Zawadi," and the gripping suspense thriller, "Nereah", among other works.